Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 * Basic load balancing
 * AB-Testing (with weighted routing)
 * Canary rollouts
-  This provides a more finer grained traffic distribution then what kubernetes provides (See  [Operation.md](Operation.md))
+  This provides a more finer grained traffic distribution than what kubernetes provides (See  [Operation](13_Operation.md))
 * Failure Handling
   A lot of behaviour around failure handling can be configured within the traffic management part of Istio.
   * Timeouts